oracle/node-oracledb/doc/api.md

 Easy Connect Plus Configurable Database Connection Syntax][177] discusses the syntax.
 The Easy Connect Plus syntax means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.

 For example, if a firewall terminates idle connections every five minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
 Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes with the [`EXPIRE_TIME`][159] feature.
 The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.

+Another common use case for Easy Connect Plus is to limit the amount of time required to open a connection.
+For example, to return an error after 15 seconds if a connection cannot be established to the database, use `"mydbmachine.example.com/orclpdb1?connect_timeout=15"`.

 #### <a name="embedtns"></a> 14.2.2 Embedded Connect Descriptor Strings